Iran and Israel trade new heavy strikes - Shafaq News

 Shafaq News- Tehran

-Iran’s Islamic Revolutionary Guard Corps (IRGC) launched the 72nd wave of Operation True Promise 4 on Saturday, confirming that its missiles struck designated targets.
+Iran’s Islamic Revolutionary Guard Corps (IRGC) on Monday launched the 74th wave of Operation True Promise 4, indicating that its missiles struck designated targets.

-In a statement, Iran’s Khatam Al-Anbiya Central Headquarters, the unified command of the country’s military bodies, indicated the strikes targeted Tel Aviv and Rishon LeZion with a combination of ballistic missiles and drones.
-The operation deployed Emad missile systems and Qadr heavy missiles equipped with multiple warheads, alongside swarms of unmanned aerial vehicles.
-Additional targets included the US Fifth Fleet bases in Bahrain.
+In a statement, Iran’s Khatam Al-Anbiya Central Headquarters, the unified command of Iran’s military forces, detailed that the IRGC conducted the operation using Arash 2 drones.
+The drones hit Israel’s Aerospace Industries near Ben Gurion Airport and targeted US reconnaissance aircraft at Prince Sultan Air Base in Saudi Arabia.
+Ballistic missiles also struck multiple Israeli troop concentrations and military bunkers across the country.

-Israeli media reported air-raid sirens across central Israel, including the Shfela, Lakhish, and Samaria regions.
-Reports noted that a missile strike damaged the Dimona nuclear reactor in southern Israel, while interceptions caused injuries to three civilians.
+The offensive followed another “massive wave” of drone attacks on Sunday by Iran’s army, targeting US military installations in the United Arab Emirates and Kuwait.
+Strikes hit Al-Minhad Air Base in the UAE and the Al-Udairi camp area in Kuwait, while drones also attacked radar systems at Sdot Micha, a “strategic” Israeli military facility.